-Flax seeds also contain significantly more manganese, copper and potassium.
+Flax seeds also have significantly more copper and potassium.

-Chia seeds contain slightly fewer calories and more fiber.
-They also contain 1.5–2 times more of the bone-strengthening minerals calcium and phosphorus, as well as slightly more iron.
+Chia seeds have slightly fewer calories and more fiber.
+They also have 2.5 times more of the bone-strengthening mineral calcium, as well as slightly more iron and phosphorus.

 Both chia and flax seeds contain good amounts of alpha-linolenic acid (ALA), a type of plant-based omega-3 fat.

-ALA is considered essential because it’s a type of fat that your body cannot produce.
-This means that you can only get it through your diet.
+ALA is considered essential because it’s a type of fat your body cannot produce.
+This means you can only get it through your diet.